RainbowMiner/RainbowMiner/README.md

 **Settings of the `"Autostart"` section explained:**

-- `"Enable"` setting this to "1" will force RainbowMiner to skip the import questionaire during start.
+- `"Enable"` setting this to "1" will force RainbowMiner to skip the import questionnaire during start.
 It will import all data and begin mining at once.
 - `"ConfigName"` define which of the config file's should be imported.
 A well approved combination would be `"Config,Coins,Pools"`. `"All"` will import all possible modules.
 - `"DeviceName"` define which devices RainbowMiner should use.
 Possible values are CPU, GPU, NVIDIA, AMD (and even GPU#00, GPU#01, ..).
 Leave empty to start without devices.
 - `"WorkerName"` define the workername of the new rig.
 If left empty, the rig's machinename will be used as workername, automatically.